ronaldoussoren/pyobjc/docs/metadata/manual.rst

 For :data:`_C_INOUT` argument the value to use for converting to C and back from C is calculated both before and after the function call, which means that the length of the array passed to the function can have a different length than the array returned from the function.
-This is used for function where a buffer is passed into the function and the function indicates the useable size of that buffer by modifiying a pass-by-reference argument.
+This is used for function where a buffer is passed into the function and the function indicates the usable size of that buffer by modifiying a pass-by-reference argument.

 How the size of the C array is calculated depends on the *type* of the argument: